 Database for college scholarships specifically for women.

-AffordableCollegesOnline.org has created a guide that provides 35 scholarships available for Hispanic students, affordability tips, and additional resources for children of migrant workers, undocumented students, & first-generation students.
+AffordableCollegesOnline.org created, "Scholarships for Hispanic Students," a guide that provides 35 scholarships available for Hispanic students, affordability tips, and additional resources for children of migrant workers, undocumented students, & first-generation students.

 NurseJournal.org is a comprehensive online resource for current and future nursing students, as well as recent graduates seeking licensure and full-time employment.
-This list was complied of scholarships that provide financial aid exclusively for Hispanic, Latino, and Latinx students
+NurseJournal.org includes lists of nursing scholarships for Hispanic and Latinx students.